Land0fChocolate/NewEmeraldRomHack/README.md

 - New ability: Wish Maker.
 User creates a wish on entry.
 Used by Jirachi.
 - New ability: Heart Swap.
 If user makes contact with target, stat changes are swapped.
 Used by Manaphy.

+- Ability update: Shell Armor/Battle Armor.
+Also reduces damage of neutral effective moves by 25%.
+- Ability update: Sand Veil.
+Increases Sp.Def instead of evasion by one stage.
+- Ability update: Snow Cloak.
+Increases Defense instead of evasion by one stage.

 - Berry tree drop rates are tripled.
 - Number of Feebas spots is tripled.
 - TMs have infinite use.
+- Ice types have their special defense boosted by 50% in hail.

 # Credits